 “When muscles are strong it decreases the pressure on joints, and arthritic pain can be reduced,” notes Droese.
 “Exercise and a healthy diet can optimize muscle function and help maintain a healthy musculoskeletal system.”

 About the Author

-Chelsea Schwabe is a public affairs and marketing operations manager for Advocate Aurora Health’s central Wisconsin region.
+Chelsea Schwabe is a public affairs and marketing operations manager for Advocate Health Care and Aurora Health Care.
 She has eight years of experience in creative storytelling, PR campaign development, and media relations.
 She holds a bachelor’s degree in strategic communications from the University of Wisconsin–Milwaukee.
 When not working as a wordsmith, she can be found hiking mountains, enjoying music, and riding her motorcycle.